taylorwood/taylorwood.github.io/_posts/2015-12-27-youtube-comment-markov.markdown

 ## Afterthoughts

 My [FsMarkov](https://github.com/taylorwood/FsMarkov) project makes some simplifying assumptions about english syntax, i.e. sentences start with a capitalized letter and end with punctuation.
-YouTube comments don't always follow those rules, so the output may be somewhat biased.
+YouTube comments don't always follow those rules, so the output may not reflect the full range of human emotion they contain.